React Elements

 You won't almost ever — in fact, never — find real-world apps storing React elements in identifiers and then working with those identifiers.

-The de facto approach in React is to directly pass a React element, instantiating a component, to render()
+The de facto approach in React is to directly pass a React element to render()

-To be more specific, we don't need to do the following:
+To be more specific, we don't need to store the object returned by the JSX <h1>

 import React from 'react';